-She now makes £100 a month selling 1 or 2 pairs of used pants a week.
-She adds that she could make more money by offering webcam shows, but doesn't feel comfortable showing her face, so is sticking to the knicker-selling for the time being.
+When we spoke to her, she was making £100 a month selling one or two pairs of used pants a week.
+She added that she could make more money by offering webcam shows, but didn't feel comfortable showing her face so she'd decided to stick to selling knickers for the time being.

-Jenny says she's also had to refuse various weird requests, including a 'humiliation' video based on the client's own religion and selling her faeces in person.
+Jenny said she had also needed to refuse various weird requests, including a 'humiliation' video based on the client's own religion and selling her faeces in person.

-It's no surprise then that Jenny, like thousands of other students, is finding it difficult to stay financially afloat at university.
+It's no surprise that Jenny, like thousands of other students, found it difficult to stay financially afloat at university.

-According to the results of our Student Money Survey, 1 in 10 students take risks to make money – by gambling or using their bodies.
-The average student needs to find an extra £250 each month as the maintenance loan often falls short.
+According to the results of our Student Money Survey, some students are taking risks to make money such as by gambling or doing sex work.

 *Jenny's name has been changed.